Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: [Elemental Lance](#elemental-lance), [Elemental Attunement: Earth](#elemental-attunement)
 Range: Medium
 Targets: 1 enemy
-Cost: 10 MP
+Cost: 9 MP
-Damage: x3 (Earth)
+Damage: x2 (Earth)
 Duration: 2 rounds
 Effect: If this Ability hits, the target becomes [Crushed](#crush-x) for two rounds.
 The Crush severity is equal to your [Hero Tier](#hero-tier).
 Description: Anything that does lingering earth damage.
 This can be a siesmic incantation, partially petrifying your target, a gravity ray, or similar effects.

 #### Crushing Demand
-Attack/Spell [Overload][Status]
+Attack/Spell [Status]
 Action: Major
 Prerequisites: [Demand](#demand)
 Range: Melee
 Targets: 1 enemy
-Cost: 0 MP (Overload +3 MP/+7 MP)
+Cost: None
-Damage: x1/x2/x3 (Physical)
+Damage: x1 (Physical)
 Effect: You may uses your Physical Offense or you Mental Offense on this Ability.
 If you use Physical Offense, treat this Ability and an Attack.
 If you use Mental Offense, treat this Ability as a Spell.
 On hit, this Ability also [Provokes](#provoke) its target.
 You may choose to use your [Defense Bonus](#defense-bonus) instead of your Offense for this Ability.
-You may choose to Overload this Ability to 3 MP or 7 MP, which increases the Ability's damage multiplier to x2 or x3, respectively.
+Scaling: You may increase the cost of this Ability by 4 MP to increase its damage multiplier by 1.
 Description: You overwhelm a foes defenses using your own.
 This could reflect a shield bash, striking with armored limbs, overloading your mechanical armor's energy shields, or similar techniques which rely on armor.

 #### Doom